vmware/nsx-t-datacenter-ci-pipelines/README.md

   -e VMWARE_PASSWORD='<myvmware_password>' \
   nsx-t-install
 ```
 Set CONCOURSE_URL to http://<host_ip>:8080 (host_ip is the IP address of the primary NIC of the VM running the container (example: 10.85.99.130); it is not the loopback address.
-Set EXTERNAL_DNS to the DNS server (example: 8.8.8.8), and  IMAGE_WEBSERVER_PORT to the port number provided in the  nsx_pipeline_config.yml parameter nsx_image_webserver (recommendation: 40001).
+Set EXTERNAL_DNS to the DNS server (it should be able to resolve the vCenter hostname, and public names e.g. github.com), and  IMAGE_WEBSERVER_PORT to the port number provided in the  nsx_pipeline_config.yml parameter nsx_image_webserver (recommendation: 40001).

 Browse to the Concourse pipeline: http://<CONCOURSE_URL>/teams/main/pipelines/install-nsx-t/ (example: http://10.85.99.130:8080/teams/main/pipelines/install-nsx-t/) and click on the plus on the upper right corner to trigger a build to install NSX-T.